bonetrade/azure-scripts/README.md

 These scripts are for working with local files.
 When it asks you for the file path, make sure to have the trailing slash.
 Writes results to a txt file, and to the terminal.

-'handwriting' will recognize handwriting in images.
+'handwriting' will recognize handwriting and print in images.
 'tags' will identify the likely tags that describe an image.

 Python 3.